-Ultimately, damage to the kidneys may lead to chronic kidney disease (CKD).
-As the authors of a 2016 article note, diet is the most significant risk factor for CKD-related death and disability, making dietary changes a key part of treatment.
+Ultimately, kidney damage may lead to chronic kidney disease (CKD).
+As the authors of a

 Following a kidney-healthy diet plan may help the kidneys function properly and prevent damage to these organs.
-However, although some foods generally help support a healthy kidney, not all of them are suitable for people who have kidney disease.
+However, although some foods generally help support a healthy kidney, not all of them are suitable for people who have CKD.

-The kidneys then use water to filter these toxins out and to create the urine that transports them out of the body.
+The kidneys then use water to filter these toxins and create the urine that transports them out of the body.
 Inadequate water intake can also increase the risk of developing kidney stones.

-The body cannot make omega-3 fatty acids, which means that they have to come from the diet.
-Fatty fish are a great natural source of these healthful fats.
+The body cannot make omega-3 fatty acids, meaning they have to come from a person’s diet.
+Fatty fish are a natural source of these healthful fats.

-However, as sweet potato is a high-potassium food, anyone who has CKD or is on dialysis may wish to limit their intake of this vegetable in order to reduce their potassium intake based on the instructions of their healthcare professional.
+However, as sweet potato is a high-potassium food, people who have CKD or are on dialysis may wish to limit their intake of this vegetable in order to reduce their potassium intake based on the instructions of their healthcare professional.

-However, these foods also tend to be high in potassium, so they may not be suitable for people on a restricted diet or those on dialysis.
+However, these foods also tend to be high in potassium, so they may not be suitable for people on a restricted diet.